epitron/lazy-sax-machine/README.md

 Tired of writing parsers for XML files?
 Now you can parse XML into Ruby objects with ease!
 SAXMachine provides a simple declarative language for describing how to convert XML into Ruby objects.

-This is Lazy version of [SAXMachine](https://github.com/pauldix/sax-machine) which lets you parse huge XML files (by streaming the objects one at a time as the XML file is parsed, instead of loading the whole thing into memory and crashing your machine.)
+This library can parse GIGANTIC XML files without blowing up your computer.
+(Unlike the original [SAXMachine](https://github.com/pauldix/sax-machine) gem.)

+As long as you declare the root object as "lazy", the parser will return an enumerable, which lets you pluck one object at a time out of the XML file.

 ## Installation